bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * walletlock  -   * Removes the wallet encryption key from memory, locking the wallet.
 After calling this method, you will need to call walletpassphrase again before being able to call any methods which require the wallet to be unlocked.

+## To be implemented

+* help  -  (command)  -  List commands, or get help for a command.

+* getreceivedbyaccount  -  (account) (minconf=1)  -  Returns the total amount received by addresses with (account) in transactions with at least (minconf) confirmations.
+If (account) not provided return will include all transactions to all accounts. (version 0.3.24)
+* listaccounts  -  (minconf=1)  -  Returns Object that has account names as keys, account balances as values.
+* listreceivedbyaccount  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing: "account"&nbsp;: the account of the receiving addresses, "amount"&nbsp;: total amount received by addresses with this account, "confirmations"&nbsp;: number of confirmations of the most recent transaction included
+* listreceivedbyaddress  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing: "address"&nbsp;: receiving address, "account"&nbsp;: the account of the receiving address, "amount"&nbsp;: total amount received by the address, "confirmations"&nbsp;: number of confirmations of the most recent transaction included, To get a list of accounts on the system, execute bitcoind listreceivedbyaddress 0 true

 * sendfrom  -  (fromaccount) (tobitcoinaddress) (amount) (minconf=1) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
 Will send the given amount to the given address, ensuring the account has a valid balance using (minconf) confirmations.
 Returns the transaction ID if successful (not in JSON object).
 * sendmany  -  (fromaccount) {address:amount,...} (minconf=1) (comment)  -  amounts are double-precision floating point numbers
 * sendtoaddress  -  (bitcoinaddress) (amount) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
 Returns the transaction ID (txid) if successful.

 * gettransaction  -  (txid)  -  Returns an object about the given transaction containing: "amount"&nbsp;: total amount of the transaction, "confirmations"&nbsp;: number of confirmations of the transaction,"txid"&nbsp;: the transaction ID, "time"&nbsp;: time associated with the transaction(1)., "details" - An array of objects containing:, "account","address", "category", "amount", "fee"
+  Needs additionnal command on node.py

 * gettxout  -  (txid) (n) (includemempool=true)  -  Returns details about an unspent transaction output (UTXO)
 * gettxoutsetinfo  -   * Returns statistics about the unspent transaction output (UTXO) set